dusty-nv/jetson-reinforcement/README.md

 };
 ```

-Included in the repo are different implementations of the agent, including **[`dqnAgent`](c/dqnAgent.h)** which we will use primarily in the simulation scenarios to follow.
+Included in the repo are different implementations of the agent, including **[`dqnAgent`](c/dqnAgent.h)** which we will use in the simulation scenarios to follow.
 The user provides their sensor data, or environmental state, to the `NextAction()` function, which calls the Python script and returns the predicted action, which the user then applies to their robot or simulation.

-Next the reward is issued in the `NextReward()` function, which provides feedback to the learner and kicks off the next training iteration that makes the agent learn over time.
+Next the reward is issued in the `NextReward()` function, which provides feedback to the learner from the environment and kicks off the next training iteration that makes the agent learn over time.

 # Testing the C++ API

-To make sure that the reinforcement learners are still functioning properly from C++, some simple examples of using the API called [`catch`](samples/catch/catch.cpp) and [`fruit`](samples/fruit/fruit.cpp) are provided.
-Similar in concept to pong, in `catch` a ball drops from the top of the environment which the agent must catch before the ball reaches the bottom of the screen, by moving it's paddle left or right.
+To make sure that the reinforcement learners are still functioning properly from C++, some simple examples of using the API called **[`catch`](samples/catch/catch.cpp)** and **[`fruit`](samples/fruit/fruit.cpp)** are provided.
+Similar in concept to pong, in [`catch`](samples/catch/catch.cpp) a ball drops from the top of the environment which the agent must catch before the ball reaches the bottom of the screen, by moving it's paddle left or right.

 ## Catch

 Unlike the previous examples which were monolithic Python scripts, the [`catch`](samples/catch/catch.cpp) sample is a simple C/C++ program which links to the reinforcement learning library outlined above.
-To test the textual `catch` sample, run the following executable from the terminal.
-After around 100 episodes or so, the agent should start winning the episodes nearly 100% of the time.
+To test the textual [`catch`](samples/catch/catch.cpp) sample, run the following executable from the terminal.
+After around 100 episodes or so, the agent should start winning the episodes nearly 100% of the time:

 ``` bash
 $ ./catch